xparse/Parser/README.md

   $title = $parser->get('http://funivan.com')->content('//*[@class="entry-title"]/a');
   print_r($title);
 ```
-## Using with CacheMiddleware
+## Using with custom Middleware
-When using Guzzle Middleware (e.g. CacheMiddleware) information about last session is absent.
-So the effective url is empty.

-How do we get it?
-We can pass effective url to response `X-GUZZLE-EFFECTIVE-URL` header.
+If you are using custom Guzzle Middleware and it doesn't send real requests, in order to get last effective url you need to set it to response `X-GUZZLE-EFFECTIVE-URL` header manually.

 Here is an example of `__invoke()` method in your custom Middleware